Relative perturbation bounds with applications to empirical covariance operators

 \section{Introduction}

 The empirical covariance operator is a central object in high-dimensional probability.
 An important question studied in this context is the behaviour of empirical eigenvalues and eigenvectors.
-Knowing that the empirical covariance operator $\hat\Sigma$ is close to the population one $\Sigma$, one wants to infer that the empirical eigenvalues and eigenvectors do not deviate too much from their population counterparts.
-There is, by now, quite an extensive literature in this area regarding stochastic perturbation bounds.
-Roughly speaking, the assumptions of most results can be classified into a stochastic and an algebraic part.
+Using the empirical covariance operator $\hat\Sigma$ as estimator for the population version $\Sigma$, one wants to ensure that empirical eigenvalues $(\hat \lambda_j)_{j\geq 1}$ and corresponding empirical eigenvectors $(\hat u_j)_{j\geq 1}$ do not deviate too much from their population counterparts $(\lambda_j)_{j\geq 1}$ and $(u_j)_{j\geq 1}$.
+There is, by now, quite an extensive literature in this area regarding stochastic fluctuations and perturbation bounds.
+A classical result along these lines is Anderson's central limit theorem.
+In case of eigenvalues, it states that where $\sigma^2>0$ is the variance of the squared $j$-th Karhunen-Loève coefficient, see e.g.~\cite{And,Dauxois_1982} and \cite{cai:2020:aos:spiked:limit,wang2017,MR4210724} for some more recent results.
+Another line of substantial research is dealing with high-dimensional phenomena, when the number of observations $n$ is comparable to the dimension $d$, ranging from eigenvector inconsistency to eigenvalue (upward) bias and more.
+A prominent example is the following: if $d/n\rightarrow \gamma>0$ and there is only a fixed number of spiked eigenvalues, the leading empirical eigenvalues and eigenvectors undergo a phase transition.
+For instance, if $\lambda_1$ is below a certain threshold, then $\hat{u}_1$ may even be asymptotically orthogonal to $u_1$, that is